 Another day, another local tv appearance.
 Is this becoming a thing, you ask?
 YES!
 I’ll be doing monthly segments on AM Northwest for the foreseeable future.
 It’s so fun!
 When I made this chili, there was a bit of a hiccup, you’ll have to watch the video to see what happened. 🙂

 Got a question?
 Ask me in the comments!
 Did you make it?
 Tell me all about it!
-Leave a comment (and a rating, please!), and tag @eatwithinyourmeans and #eatwithinyourmeans on Instagram!It makes me happier than a lentil in a chili bath.
+Leave a comment (and a rating, please!), and tag @passtheplants and #passtheplants on Instagram!It makes me happier than a lentil in a chili bath.

 Going to bed before the writing gets any sillier.
 Go get your Instant Pot out of the box!
-Baby steps. 🙂Print
+Baby steps. 🙂

 - 1 cup dried red lentils (picked over and rinsed)